 Studies of the reaction of painting supports, oils, and pigments to changes in the environment during the past hundred years make it possible to understand the behavior of paintings.
 Modern commercial oil paints present new issues to conservators as they observe defects in paint films caused by new pigments and additives used in their formulations.

-In recent years, we have witnessed an increased interest among artists about historical painting techniques and materials.
-Why this trend is occurring is subject to much speculation, but some may say it is due to the revival in figurative art.
-I would prefer to say that interest in figurative art never really died out, but rather it has survived abstract art.
+In recent years, we have witnessed an increased interest among artists in historical painting techniques and materials.
+This trend is subject to much speculation, but some may say it is due to the revival of figurative art.
+I prefer to say that interest in figurative art never really died out, but rather it has survived abstract art.

-An important part of this interest in materials is a concern for the longevity of the paintings created by contemporary artists, a care observed by the old masters in their work.
+An essential part of this interest in materials is a concern for the longevity of the paintings created by contemporary artists, a care observed by the old masters in their work.

 The Importance of Supports

 Changes in temperature and relative humidity cause the materials of a painting to contract and expand.
 The rate of expansion and contraction is at different rates, one for the canvas or panel, another for the size, and yet another for the ground and paint film.

 The rate of expansion and contraction is even different for different pigments in a paint film.
 The schematic shows a more flexible paint segment bound by stiffer segments.
 (Berger 1994)

 How cracks develop in the paint from compression and expansion forces caused by relative humidity and temperature cycles.